ashwathboomi/cse15l-lab-reports/index.md

 ![image](Picture2.jpg)

-## Coonnecting Remotely
+## Connecting Remotely
-If your are using a Windows operating system, use this [link](https://gitforwindows.org/) to download git.
+If you are using a Windows operating system, use this [link](https://gitforwindows.org/) to download git.

 Open the terminal and enter the following command to connect remotely: